Shanxi: Demographics

 The population is mostly Han Chinese with minorities of Mongol, Manchu, and the Hui.

 In 2004, the birth rate was 12.36 births/1,000 population, while the death rate was 6.11 deaths/1,000 population.
 The sex ratio was 105.5 males/100 females.

 Religion

 The predominant religions in Shanxi are Chinese folk religions, Taoist traditions and Chinese Buddhism.
 According to surveys conducted in 2007 and 2009, 15.61% of the population believes and is involved in cults of ancestors, while 2.17% of the population identifies as Christian.
-The reports didn't give figures for other types of religion; 82.22% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism, folk religious sects, and small minorities of Muslims.
+The reports do not give figures for other religious groups: 82.22% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism, folk religious sects, and small minorities of Muslims.

 Military police demolished a large Christian church known as Jindengtai ("Golden Lampstand") in Linfen, Shanxi, in early January 2018.

 As of 2010, there were 59,709 Muslims in Shanxi.